Computer model locks in Eagles vs. Cowboys picks, score prediction, SGP for NFL Week 12

 The Philadelphia Eagles (8-2) will try to extend their lead atop the NFC East when they face the Dallas Cowboys (4-5-1) on Sunday afternoon.
 Philadelphia holds a 3.5-game lead over Dallas and a 5.5-game lead over Washington in the division standings.
 The Eagles are riding a four-game winning streak, while the Cowboys snapped a two-game losing streak with a 33-16 win over the Raiders on Monday night.
 Philadelphia opened the season with a 24-20 win over Dallas in Week 1.
 The Eagles will be without tackle Lane Johnson (foot) on Sunday.

 According to the latest NFL odds, the Eagles are favored by three points, while the over/under for total points scored is 47.5.
-The Eagles are -165 money line favorites (risk $165 to win $100), while the Cowboys are +138 underdogs.
+The Eagles are -163 money line favorites (risk $163 to win $100), while the Cowboys are +137 underdogs.
+Philadelphia's over/under for total team points is 25.5, while Dallas' is 23.5.

 Click here to bet Cowboys vs. Eagles at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: